feltus/InSilicoDiseaseHypothesis/README.md

 * Intact Interacions

 ## Task D: Molecular mechanism hypothesis.
 For each gene, construct a hypothesis as to how the altered biochemistry of that gene could lead to the phenotype.
+Provide a bried overview of evidence to support your hypothesis.
+Create a PDF with this information and upload to Canvas.